hedyhli/gelim/README.md

 Then, you have to quit the pager. **Press `q`**

-Look for the link number that links to the sign up page, and enter it directy at the prompt.
+Look for the link number that links to the sign up page, and enter it directly at the prompt.
 As of writing, the link number is 38, but keep in mind this number may change when you are trying this out.
 ```